-Fifty-four units of 200-numbered courses specified by the School of Business Administration at least 30 of which must be completed in residence.
-Not more than 24 units of approved transfer credit is acceptable for this degree.
+Between 30 and 60 units (depending upon the student's background) of 200-numbered courses specified by the School of Business Administration at least 24 of which must be completed in residence.
+Not more than 6 units of approved transfer credit are acceptable for this degree.
 Credit earned by correspondence is unacceptable.
 Not more than a total of 6 units in Course 297, Research, and Course 298, Special Study, will be accepted for credit toward the degree.
 Master of City Planning Fifty-six units of approved 100- or 200-numbered courses earned in graduate standing, at least 30 of which must be completed in residence.
 Courses required to remove undergraduate deficiencies are in addition to the minimum 56 units for the degree.
 Credit earned by correspondence is unacceptable.
 Not more than a total of 9 units in courses 297 and 298 will be accepted for credit toward the degree.
 Master of Social Work degree: